erheltemes/weather_dashboard/README.md

 No installation needed to run this project, however user should consider using their own unique API key from OpenWeather

 ## Usage
-Run locally though index.html, or visit deployed site.
+Run locally through index.html, or visit deployed site.
 Search for a city to recieve weather information, select past searches, and delete unwanted searches.

 ## Screenshot